The Very Short Story about Time

 Barayikuwa allows us to take a step back in time, to ask: Where have we come from?
 What are the consequences of our ways of living? and What direction might we like to chart as the future unfolds?

-Munibung Hill is a classic example of land and earth time at a local level; of our common heritage regardless of our creed, colour, political affiliation or which strand of the human community we identify with.
+Munibung Hill is a classic example of: land and earth time at a local level; our common heritage regardless of our creed, colour, political affiliation or which strand of the human community we identify with; and earth law as the primary reference point from which all other laws are derived (see below)

 Morris Stuart, conductor of the Central Australian Aboriginal Women’s Choir is an enthusiast for the preservation of indigenous language.
 After all he says, when you lose language you lose everything.
 We agree.
 It’s one way we teach our children.
 It’s one way we pass on stories.
 It’s an essential part of our identity.
 We must cherish our language and share our stories and learn to respect that each of our traditions can together weave a rich fabric to enlighten the way ahead.